JohnBetaCode/CarND-P2-Advanced_Lane_Lines_Finding/CarND-P2-Advanced_Lane_Lines_Finding.md

 3. [CarND-P2-Advanced_Lane_Lines_Finding-harder_challenge_video](https://giphy.com/gifs/mrw-oc-asks-wYyTHMm50f4Dm/fullscreen)

 ---

 ### **Potential Shortcomings**
 * Camera Calibration: Chess board printed in a sheet of paper, seriously Udacity?
-* White and Yellow Objects: If an object in scene appear and has the same or similar color of lane line will be segmented in the binary mask, and maybe due its geometry some lines could be included in the linear regression calculation and this could lead to a bad or wrong lane line approximation.
+* White and Yellow Objects: If an object in scene appear and has the same or similar color of a lane line, this will be segmented in the binary mask, and maybe due its geometry some lines could be included in the linear regression calculation and this could lead to a bad or wrong lane line approximation.
 * Lighting conditions: In hard and real scenarios the light conditions always are gonna change due to shadows, light sources, objects, and others.
 This problem causes that the segmentation algorithm tunned for a specific environmental conditions don't work properly in others.
-* Perspective Changes: When the car pass through a pothole, the car's pitch angle change and the surface projection should change as well, but it doesn't, so the vertical and horizontal pixel relation is not correct, and so the lane line curvature measurement is wrong.
+* Perspective Changes: When the car pass through a pothole or a deteriorated road, the car's pitch angle (also yaw, and roll) change, the surface projection will change as well, but it doesn't in our code, so the vertical and horizontal pixel relations are not correct, and so the lane lines curvature measurement are wrong.
-* Too much parameters to tune up: There's too much to play with, move up or move down a parameter or other could affect or improve a specific image or video conditions, maybe the static parameters is not the final solution for this problem, others methods can be explored to find the correct parameters with extracting more information of car's environment.
+* Too much parameters to tune up: There's too much to play with.
+Move up or move down a parameter could affect or improve the process for specific environmental conditions in images or videos.
+Static parameters are not the final solution for this problem, others methods can be explored to find the correct parameters in each frame extracting more information of car's environment using maybe ML algorithms.

 ---

 ### **Possible Improvements**

 * Camera Calibration: There's some techniques and function to detect how god the camera calibration is, one of these can be implemented to know if the current calibration is good enough for our propose.
 One example is Re-projection error which gives a good estimation of just how exact the found parameters are.